Graduation Requirements

 PRIME-LA is a concurrent/dual degree program with a special emphasis on leadership and advocacy to address healthcare disparities in medically underserved populations in California (and the US).
 Students in PRIME-LA begin their medical school experience by participating in a Leadership and Advocacy Summer Foundations Program that sets the direction for the program and establishes early group bonding while learning about leadership and advocacy.

-During the first two years, PRIME-LA students complete the regular DGSOM core curriculum.
-Students also participate in special selective courses during the first and second years.
+During Phase 1 and Phase 2, PRIME-LA students complete the regular DGSOM core curriculum.
+Students also participate in special selective courses during the Phase 1 and 2.
 In the summer between the first and second years, students focus on a project/research related to health disparities and problems with access to care within underserved populations and present their project/research at the DGSOM Josiah Brown Poster Day held at the end of the summer.

-In the third year, students participate in the same clinical clerkships as all other medical students at DGSOM and may request clerkship sites in clinical arenas that particularly address underserved and disadvantaged populations.
+In Phase 2 (year 2 and 3), students participate in the same clinical clerkships as all other medical students at DGSOM and may request clerkship sites in clinical arenas that particularly address underserved and disadvantaged populations.

-During the fourth year, students will complete an advanced degree that designs and implements a project related to improving health for the underserved.
+During Phase 3 (year 4), students will complete an advanced degree that designs and implements a project related to improving health for the underserved.
 Advanced degree options include MBA, MPH, MPP, and MS.

 The fifth-year will be within the DGSOM Colleges.
 The “Colleges” further prepare students for residencies and future roles as leaders.
 College activities include seminars, special and specific electives, a research project, and an intense advising and mentoring program.
 Sub-internship opportunities to enhance career goals are stressed.
 Seniors present their leadership projects as part of the DGSOM Senior Scholarship Day.